Workshop

 • E_coli_FITC_Lin should indicate the amount of E. coli in the cell

-We can use this to set a threshold for the TNFa_APC_Lin signal and label the cells as positive or negative for TNF-α.
+We can use this to set a threshold for the TNFa_APC_Lin signal and then label cells as either positive or negative for TNF-α.

 🎬 Define the threshold for the TNFa_APC_Lin signal: